 Pushing Documents to a Pipeline

-Documents can be sent directly to an indexing pipeline using the Index-Pipelines REST-API.
+Documents can be sent directly to an index pipeline using the Index-Pipelines REST API.
 The request path is:

 where <id> is the name of an specific pipeline and <collectionName> is the name of an specific collection.